magnos-code/magnos/docs/source/tutorials/tutorial_1.rst

    atoms = Atoms("Fe", positions=positions, cell=lattice)
    atoms.set_initial_magnetic_moments(magnetic_moments)

-The ASE Atoms object is used throughout Magnos for handling atomic structure, as it offers all of the core functionality required for storing, accessing and manipulating structures in a clean and intuitive form.
+The ASE Atoms object is used throughout Magnon for handling atomic structure, as it offers all of the core functionality required for storing, accessing and manipulating structures in a clean and intuitive form.

 Defining the interactions
 -------------------------

-In Magnos, the InteractionList class is used to store and process exchange coupling data.
+In Magnon, the InteractionList class is used to store and process exchange coupling data.
 We first initialise an empty instance, supplying our atomic structure via the ASE Atoms object,

 .. code-block::

-   interactions = magnos.InteractionList([], atoms=atoms)
+   interactions = magnon.InteractionList([], atoms=atoms)

 In Figure 1, the red arrows show that the spin interacts with its own image (under periodic boundary conditions) at displacements :math:`-\hat{\mathbf{x}}` and :math:`+\hat{\mathbf{x}}` from itself.
 We append these interactions as